Ali Jafari: Research and Interests

-Recognized as a founding “Father of LMS”, Dr. Jafari has contributed his entrepreneurial savvy to three books, co-editing and authoring Handbook of Research on ePortfolios, Designing Portals and Course Management Systems for Learning: Beyond Accidental Pedagogy He has presented papers and delivered keynote addresses in over a hundred national and international conferences.
+Recognized as a founding “Father of LMS”, Dr. Jafari has contributed to three books, co-editing and authoring Handbook of Research on ePortfolios, Designing Portals and Course Management Systems for Learning: Beyond Accidental Pedagogy.
+He has presented papers and delivered keynote addresses in over a hundred national and international conferences.
 His research has been published in professional and scholarly journals ' on a variety of subjects in information technology.
-His research interests include user interface design, smart learning environments, distance learning, and intelligent agents both from conceptual and architectural perspectives, which guide the Professor’s passion for improving the integration of technology into teaching and learning.
+His research interests include user interface design, smart learning environments, distance learning, and intelligent agents both from conceptual and architectural perspectives.

-Dr. Jafari desires to see the milestones of research go further than the acquisition of knowledge.
-In order to tackle real life problems, he feels, "It would be progress if higher education were to put a greater emphasis on commercialization of discoveries—perhaps even assigning commercialization the same level of importance as getting published and attracting grants”.
-In the future, he hopes to further develop products for commercialization to effectively exploit the uses and opportunities of modern technology in education.
+In order to tackle real life problems, he was quoted as saying, "It would be progress if higher education were to put a greater emphasis on commercialization of discoveries—perhaps even assigning commercialization the same level of importance as getting published and attracting grants”.